Other great vegan businesses, organisations and people working to be part of the solution....(and important info about additives & allergens)

 "Would You Eat Chocolate with Polyglycerol Polyricinoleate?" it may be vegan but it's as nasty as the most nasty thing!
 Do you know which major 'vegan' brands and products use this stuff?
 If you value your health, find out!

-Food labelling FSA 08 - revised criteria for the labelling of food and additives have been produced by the fsa.
-They say that the intention was to clarify, re-assure and help enforce standards in regard to what manufacturers can claim regarding 'natural pure fresh' etc. The fsa essentially concludes that existing legislation is largely sufficient.
+Food labelling FSA - revised criteria for the labelling of food and additives have been produced by the fsa.
+They say that the intention is to clarify, re-assure and help enforce standards in regard to what manufacturers can claim regarding 'natural pure fresh' etc. The fsa essentially concludes that existing legislation is largely sufficient.
 One would think that terms such as 'pure' or 'natural' can only be used when a product actually is pure or natural.
 After all: the Cambridge dictionary defines natural as 'found in nature and not involving anything made or done by humans' the Oxford dictionary as: 'natural - existing in . . nature; not made or caused by humankind'.

 The terrible cost of cheese

 https://www.newscientist.com/article/mg24132170-100-the-truth A useful article when discussing the merits of going vegan with vegetarians . . or anyone!
 Just ignore the poor 'representative' sample (and review) of vegan cheese options though.
 They didn't look further than the shelves of a certain mega large supermarket.
 Let's be honest, if the reactionary, purverors of 'the official party line' and 'dyed in the wool' science community acknowledges the issue, then there's hope for everyone! ...AND NOW: check out New Scientists main feature 'Going Vegan' for the planet, the animal and ourselves.
 I know...right!?!
 They're still totally, hilariously wide of the mark...but edging closer.

 Is a Mold Problem in Your Home Making you Sick?